Yahya-Ehab/Vector-Quantization/README.md

 # Vector-Quantization
-This will be a repo for the 4th assignment for data compression
+This will be a repo for the 4th and final assignment for data compression (the project)